joakim/entofu/README.md

 [^1]: Yes, it's perfectly [valid](https://www.unicode.org/faq/basic_q.html#12).
 However, see [the first question](#rarely-asked-questions).
 [^2]: Counting [terminal tofus](#self-delimiting-padding) and [noncharacter substitutes](#noncharacters).
+[^3]: Depending on the font used.
+By changing the font, you can control its [appearance](#textual-representation).
-[^3]: With Unicode's [Last Resort Font](https://github.com/unicode-org/last-resort-font/) used as a fallback font, a code point is a square with the number of its plane in a circle.
+[^4]: With Unicode's [Last Resort Font](https://github.com/unicode-org/last-resort-font/) used as a fallback font, a code point is a square with the number of its plane in a circle.
 Firefox uses a rectangle displaying the code point in hex.
 It has that binary feel to it.
 On Apple systems, GitHub's missing glyph looks like a block of tofu that has been sliced into 6 pieces.

 [npm]: https://www.npmjs.com/package/entofu
 [jsr]: https://jsr.io/@joakim/entofu